circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

 | Patch  | Bug fixes. |
 {: class="table table-striped"}

-When users import an orb, they may pin to a particular semver component.
+When you import an orb, you can pin it to a particular semver component.

 | Imported Version  | Description |
 | ------------- | ------------- |